Venkatadri2001/Venkatadri2001/README.md

-- 👋 Hi, I’m Venkatadri Majjari
+- 👋 Hi, I’m Venkatadri
-- 🎯I’m interested in Software Engineering and Web Development
+- 🎯 I’m interested in Software Engineering and Web Development
+- 🌱 I'm Currently Learning Python Full Stack Development
 - 📫 How to reach me majjarivenkatadri@gmail.com
 - 👀 To know more about me by https://venkatadri2001.github.io/myPortfolio/
 - 👀 My Linkedin https://www.linkedin.com/in/venkatadri-majjari-b1113a243